loodv002/portfolio-for-graduate/imageDupChecker/README.md

 4. Record the bitmap files, counts, in `sqlite3` database.

 ### Query Image Record
-To check an image exit or not:
+To check an image exist or not:
 1. Obtain the bitmap using the same steps as for adding an image.
 2. Query to database by specifying ranges for each grid count.
 3. For each query result, compare its bitmap to the target bitmap, determine similarity by number of different pixels.